-- A. The IP address will be blocked when the failed login attempts from a user reach the number of failed username/password attempts configured in the camera (no different times of attempts for the admin/operator/user). - B. If the IP address is blocked, you can try to log in to the device again after 30 minutes.
+- A. The IP address will be blocked when the number of failed login attempts from a user reaches the number of failed username/password attempts configured in the camera (there is no difference in the number of attempts for the admin/operator/user). - B. If the IP address is blocked, log in to the device again after 30 minutes.